Lor Girl

-Lor Girl (دخترِ لُر; Romanized as Dokhtar-e-Lor), also known as The Iran of Yesterday and the Iran of Today, was the first sound film ever to be produced in the Persian language.
+Lor Girl (دخترِ لُر), also known as The Iran of Yesterday and the Iran of Today, was the first sound film ever to be produced in the Persian language.
 In 1932, it was produced by Ardeshir Irani and Abdolhossein Sepanta under the Imperial Film Company in Bombay.

 The movie starred Sepanta himself along with Roohangiz Saminejad, Hadi Shirazi and Sohrab Puri.
 Filming took only seven months to complete, and the movie arrived in Iran in October 1933.
 It was released at only two major theatres, Mayak and Sepah.

 At the time, Iranians went to the cinema mainly to watch European short comedies, and animated features that were of a political nature.
 Lor Girl, as the first Iranian film with sound, was an instantaneous success and shows were ultimately sold out.

 Plot

 The movie is about Golnar, a young teahouse girl who was kidnapped as a child and taken to Lorestan with a clan of bandits living among the Lors.
 The leader of the thieves, Gholi Khan, is beginning to look at her with interest now she is a grown up woman.
 At the teahouse, she meets a young man called Jafar who has been sent to Lorestan by the Iranian government to deal with the problem of banditry in the area.
 They fall in love and plan to escape together.
 Gholi Khan catches on to their plans and beats up Jafar.
 Jafar rejects Khan's offer to join the bandits, so he is kidnapped and imprisoned.
 Golnar helps him escape and the couple attempt to flee.

 Pursued by the bandits, Jafar and Golnar are nearly captured, but Jafar kills several bandits, including Gholi Khan himself.
 Fearing revenge from the remaining gang, the couple escape to India, living in Bombay to find security from the lawlessness of Iran at the time.
 They later return to their homeland when they learn that a new government has brought law and order back to the country.